-Work begins on the construction of two lighthouses.
+Work begins on the construction of two lighthouses on Skellig Michael.

 The buildings, rock cutting and roadway were designed by Inspector George Halpn.

-Roadways cut and prepared for access to stations.
+Roadways cut and prepared for access to to the building sites for the two lighthouses on Skellig Michael .

-January 1st – Station ready for lantern light.
+January 1st -First lighthouse ready for the lantern light.

-Both stations ready and lights exhibited on Monday, 4th December.
+Both lighthouses are ready and lights are turned on at Skellig Michael on Monday, 4th December.
 Both lights are fixed (non rotating).
 Total cost of project is £45,721.15s.10p The upper light is 121.3m above high water and seen from a distance of 25 miles.
 The lower light is 53.3m above high water and seen from a distance of 18 miles.

 The upper light is discontinued when a light was established on Inishtearaght – 22 miles north of the Skelligs.